cd-public/learnobj/curriculum/DS.md

 ### State and State Machines [6 hours]

-__cd: 1-2 in DS, 1-6 in Sys, 3-6 in SW__

 1. Describe computations as a system characyterized by a known set of configurations with transitions from one unique configuration (state) to another (state).
 [Familiarity]
 2. Describe the distinction between systems whose output is only a function of their input (Combinational) and those with memory/history (Sequential).
 [Familiarity]
-3. Describe a computer as a state machine that interprets machine instructions.
-[Familiarity]
-4. Explain how a program or network protocol can also be expressed as a state machine, and that alternative representations for the same computation can exist.
-[Familiarity]
-5. Develop state machine descriptions for simple problem statement solutions (e.g., traffic light sequencing, pattern recognizers).
-[Usage]
-6. Derive time-series behavior of a state machine from its state machine representation.
-[Assessment]

-### Parallelism [3 hours]

-__cd: 1-6 in Sys__

-1. For a given program, distinguish between its sequential and parallel execution, and the performance implications thereof.
-[Familiarity]
-2. Demonstrate on an execution time line that parallelism events and operations can take place simultaneously (i.e., at the same time).
-Explain how work can be performed in less elapsed time if this can be exploited.
-[Familiarity]
-3. Explain other uses of parallelism, such as for reliability/redundancy of execution.
-[Familiarity]
-4. Define the differences between the concepts of Instruction Parallelism, Data Parallelism, Thread Parallelism/Multitasking, Task/Request Parallelism.
-[Familiarity]
-5. Write more than one parallel program (e.g., one simple parallel program in more than one parallel programming paradigm; a simple parallel program that manages shared resources through synchronization primitives; a simple parallel program that performs simultaneous operation on partitioned data through task parallel (e.g., parallel search terms; a simple parallel program that performs step-by-step pipeline processing through message passing).
-[Usage]
-6. Use performance tools to measure speed-up achieved by parallel programs in terms of both problem size and number of resources.
-[Assessment]

-### Evaluation [3 hours]

-__cd: 1-4 in Sys__

-1. Explain how the components of system architecture contribute to improving its performance.
-[Familiarity]
-2. Describe Amdahl’s law and discuss its limitations.
-[Familiarity]
-3. Design and conduct a performance-oriented experiment.
-[Usage]
-4. Use software tools to profile and measure program performance.
-[Assessment]

-## SOCIAL ISSUES AND PROFESSIONAL PRACTICE

-_cd: I remain convinced this should be not be taught in-house._
-_cd: This all would've been covered by 451: Computer Security._

-* [11 hours]

-__cd: * in Ethics__